 Autonomous cars would also reduce the cost of mobility, as there would be no need to own cars.
 Car ownership could mostly get replaced by sharing services such as taxis or pooled cars.
 There could also be an attendant reduction in the production of cars, leading to a dwindling of the automotive industry with environmental and monetary benefits.
 Ride-sharing services will also use autonomous cars because they will be cheaper than hiring drivers.
 Computers don't need days off and holidays, overtime, social security, or sick leave.

 The greatest benefit of the driverless car would be that it would require the user no longer to find a parking space.
 It's reported that a person on average spends 20 minutes looking for a parking slot, but driverless cars can save time and effort spent on parking.
-All one has to do is sit in the car, while the car drives one to the destination and drops the occupant.
-After which, the autonomous cars can find its assigned parking space all by itself.
+All one has to do is sit in the car while the car drives one to the destination and drops the occupant.
+After which, the autonomous cars can find their assigned parking space all by itself.
 Driverless vehicles also require less space; Thereby, permitting cramming of vehicles in a limited area.

 Fully developing this technology will considerably lower traffic accidents caused by human error such as slow reaction time, tailgating, distracted and aggressive driving.
 However, autonomous cars require testing to establish their reliability towards safety.
 So far, self-driving cars have been safer than human drivers.
-For example, Google's driverless car Waymo as of February 2018 has covered over 5 million miles, during nearly six years of testing.
+For example, Google's driverless car, Waymo, as of February 2018, has covered over 5 million miles during nearly six years of testing.
 And in all that time, it was found involved in fewer than a dozen accidents, none of which stemmed from a system's failure.

-To safeguard employment, Union Minister for Transport Mr Nitin Gadkari has decided not to allow autonomous cars India at present has 30 lakh employees earning their bread in the automotive sector, introducing driverless vehicles either now or in future will cause a considerable amount of workforce to go out of employment impacting our economy adversely despite a scarcity of 2.2 million drivers at the moment in India.
+To safeguard employment, Union Minister for Transport Mr. Nitin Gadkari has decided not to allow autonomous cars India at present has 30 lakh employees earning their bread in the automotive sector, introducing driverless vehicles either now or in the future will cause a considerable amount of workforce to go out of employment impacting our economy adversely despite a scarcity of 2.2 million drivers at the moment in India.

 This may not be a valid argument for blocking a revolutionary technology.
-Because advent of Computers in India may have destroyed millions of jobs, but it created several million jobs for Indians worldwide, similarly introduction of washing machines in India made dhobis lose their livelihoods, but that didn't stop its debut when the time was ripe.
+Because the advent of Computers in India may have destroyed millions of jobs, but it created several million jobs for Indians worldwide, similarly introduction of washing machines in India made dhobis lose their livelihoods, but that didn't stop its debut when the time was ripe.

-Autonomous cars are robots too, they can communicate, make decisions and also provide mobility.
+Autonomous cars are robots, too; they can communicate, make decisions and also provide mobility.
 Can we make them spiritual as well?
 Can machines engage in a search for purpose and meaning that goes beyond every day and seek transcendent values?
-That doesn't seem possible, because for machines to be spiritual, they would have to become conscious, and have a sense of wonder like us.
+That doesn't seem possible because for machines to be spiritual, they would have to become conscious and have a sense of wonder like us.